Many people are shocked when I explain that the majority of calories in The “Plan A” Diet come from carbs…and that it’s OK to eat potatoes!

 Refined carbs include processed items made with stripped/enriched flours, added fats and oils, refined sugars, and sodium – such as donuts, hot dog buns, snack cakes, corn chips, toaster pastries and soda pop.

-As Dr. John McDougall loves to point out: (Complex) carbs don’t make you fat – fat makes you fat.
+Complex carbs don’t make you fat – fat makes you fat.

 To illustrate this point, consider a baked potato

 Only 1% of the calories in a potato come from fat.
 That is, however, until we fry that potato in grease to make French fries (46% fat) or convert it into potato chips (56% fat).
-Or until we smother that potato with butter, cheese, sour cream, and bacon bits – which not only adds a big dose of fat, but lots of cholesterol too.
+Or until we smother that potato with butter, cheese, sour cream, and bacon bits – which not only adds a big dose of fat, but loads of cholesterol too.

 So the complex carb potato at 1% fat is NOT adding to our weight struggles.
 Our troubles begin when we convert that potato into a refined carb junk food, or douse it with high fat toppings.